Buccaneers break Cowboys' hearts with last-second field goal, 31-29 - ProFootballTalk

 The defending Super Bowl champions opened the 2021 season by showing they are going to be tough to beat.

-The Bucs had four turnovers.
+The Bucs had four turnovers and were minus-three in turnover ratio.
 They committed 11 penalties for 106 yards.
 They allowed 451 yards.
+They had the ball for 8 minutes, 54 seconds less than the Cowboys.
 They won anyway.

 Ryan Succop, who just came off the COVID-19 reserve list, kicked a 36-yard field goal with two seconds left to give the Bucs a 31-29 victory in an instant classic.